tsaglam/Carcassonne/README.md

 For more information about the board game, this computer game implementation or the technical details behind this projeckt check out the [wiki page](https://github.com/tsaglam/Carcassonne/wiki).

 ### Latest Release
-The latest release is [version 1.8](https://github.com/tsaglam/Carcassonne/releases/tag/v1.8), all release notes can be found [here](https://github.com/tsaglam/Carcassonne/releases).
+The latest release can be found [here](https://github.com/tsaglam/Carcassonne/releases/latest), all releases can be found [here](https://github.com/tsaglam/Carcassonne/releases).

 ### Download & Run
 There are two options how to download and run Carcassonne: